dhananjaykale21/implementing-Cloud-SQL/README.md

 chmod g+w .

 ==============================================================

-Since this lab setup includes pre-configured VMs and a temporary project in Qwiklabs, you'll need to manually set up everything on your GCP free-tier account.
-Below is a step-by-step guide for setting up Cloud SQL and connecting it via both external proxy and Private IP.

----

 ### **Step 1: Enable Required APIs**
 Go to **Google Cloud Console** and enable the following APIs: